audiobookshelf/audiobookshelf-api-docs/source/includes/_me.md

 }
 ```

-This endpoint creates a bookmark for a book library item.
+This endpoint creates a bookmark for a book library item and returns the created bookmark.

 ### HTTP Request